Latitude and Longitude

 Magnets at the Core

-Magnets at the Core Activity Source: Consortium for Ocean Leadership.
+Magnets at the Core Activity Source: From the Consortium for Ocean Leadership.
 Adapted with permission.
 Over time, Earth’s magnetic poles change strength and location.
 They also completely reverse directions episodically.
 The north magnetic pole is currently moving northwest at 40 kilometers per year.
 It moved from 81.3° N, 110.8° W in 2001 to 82.7° N, 114.4° W in 2005.
 (Learn more at www.ngdc.noaa.gov/geomag/faqgeom.shtml.)
 The strength and direction of Earth’s magnetic field at any time in geologic history is recorded by sediments and oceanic crust deposited or formed at that time.
 [Read More]

 Maintaining Soil Moisture